wylieglover/FrannyBot/README.md

 # FrannyBot (death counter)

-Designed to count and store the amount of deaths into a small database that can keep track of a streamer's death count during gaming
+Designed to count and store the amount of deaths a streamer has during gameplay into a small database